B-Hartley/drinkaware/TROUBLESHOOTING.md

    - For custom drinks: use `custom_drink_id: "UUID"`
 2. Don't provide both `drink_id` and `custom_drink_id` in the same service call (the standard drink will take precedence if both are provided)
 3. If using the YAML service editor, ensure all fields match exactly what's expected
+4. As of version 0.3.0, you must use the config entry ID dropdown to select the integration

 ### Can't See Dropdown Menus in Service UI